 The Guardian reports that John McCain was also approached with a similar deal but rejected the offer.
 Whether the billboards flying past in this infamously fast racing game had anything to do with Barack Obama’s success is uncertain.
 But we can’t help thinking that McCain might rethink his decision now if given the chance!

 So, next time you’ve got your feet up and you’re watching the telly (or listening to music or playing your favourite video games), remember to keep your eyes peeled.
 How many brands are they plugging?
 Has it worked?

-If you’re ready to follow in these brands’ footsteps, and form some of your own partnerships, just sign up with Breezy.
+If you’re ready to follow in these brands’ footsteps and form some of your own partnerships, just book a demo for Breezy.
 Who knows, you could even end up being the next lucky brand that increases its revenue by 4,000% (no guarantees though!).